bsl-group/specfem3d_globe/README.md

 Source and Receiver lists and properties also need to be adapted, which can be done using https://github.com/bsl-group/submit-jobs-specfem (do not use the specfem version on that repository, as it is obsolete).

 Run scripts and Makefiles for clusters other than anvil have been added, but not tested, just copy-pasted from previous versions.
-Use at your own risk.
+Use them at your own risk, or just as a template.
+Alternatively, `./configure FC=gfortran CC=gcc MPIFC=mpif90` generates a Makefile, with your compiler of choice substituted in it.

 # Specfem3D Globe